Zero-Shot Image Classification Using Coupled Dictionary Embedding: Zero-Shot Learning using Coupled Dictionary Learning

-The above formulation combines the dictionary learning problems for $X$ and $Z$ by coupling them via joint sparse code matrix $A$, and also enforces $D_z$ to be a sparsifying dictionary for $Z'$ with sparse codes $B$.
+The above formulation combines the dictionary learning problems for $X$ and $Z$ by coupling them via the joint sparse code matrix $A$, and also enforces $D_z$ to be a sparsifying dictionary for $Z'$ with the sparse codes $B$.
 Similar to Eq.~\eqref{eq:mainDx}, the optimization in Eq.~\eqref{eq:maineq} is biconvex in $(D_x,D_z)$ and $(A,B)$.
-Inspired by the approach proposed by Yang et al.~\cite{yang2012coupled} we use an alternative scheme to update over $D_x$ and $D_z$ for a local solution.
+Hence, we use an alternative scheme to update $D_x$ and $D_z$ for a local solution.

 First we add the constraints on dictionary atoms in~\eqref{eq:maineq} as a penalty term: